-The MaxiCut process is a rewarding investment for all vineyard owners through the application of a cost effective, unique and innovative approach to rejuvenate vines using the patented strong hydraulic vine shears.
+Operated by GLOG Viticulture, the MaxiCut process is a rewarding investment for vineyard owners through the application of a cost effective, unique and innovative approach to rejuvenate vines using strong hydraulic vine shears.

-MaxiCut provides a holistic end to end program, from vine rejuvenation, wound application, rewiring, clean-up, pruning and training water shoots in order to replace the diseased vine.
+MaxiCut provides a holistic end to end program, from vine rejuvenation, wound application, rewiring, clean-up, pruning and the process of training water shoots in order to replace the diseased vine.

-Using MaxiCut is ensuring vineyard owners are proactively protecting their greatest asset.
+Using the MaxiCut system is ensuring vineyard owners are proactively protecting their greatest asset from vine disease.

 There are various reasons why you may decide to rejuvenate your vineyard.

-Whether it's to remove old wood to increase sap flow, the removal of eutypa infection, grafting, or simply just to convert to cane pruning, we'll listen to your requirements, tailor a program and walk you through every step of the way and ensure a smooth process.
+Whether it's to remove old wood to increase sap flow, eutypa control, grafting, or simply just to convert to cane pruning, we'll listen to your requirements, tailor a program and walk you through every step of the way, ensuring a smooth rejuvenation process.

-Within 24 hours after the cuts have been made, the wounds must be dressed to ensure that eutypa does not re-enter the vine.
+Within 24 hours after the cuts have been made, the wounds must be dressed to ensure disease does not re-enter the vine through the open wound.

-The rubbish pile will then be disposed off as requested by the vineyard owner and depending on current council regulations.
+The rubbish pile will then be disposed of as requested by the vineyard owner and depending on current council regulations.

-After the second or third year of rejuvenation in the two stage process, we will begin to replace the old vine by selecting a strong and healthy water shoot which will be top tied and trained to the wire to eventually replace the old, diseased vine.
+During the 2-stage rejuvenation process, we will begin to replace the old vine by selecting a strong, healthy and well positioned water shoot which will be top tied and trained to the wire to eventually replace the old, diseased vine.